rbucks/pelican-uptime/content/pages/pricing.md

           '<p>SaaS plans involve multiple fixed package options that vary by features and price.
 The fixed nature of these plans require users to upgrade to a higher tier if they’ve reached their maximum feature or volume limits.</p>
            <p>Our subscription levels are preset with starting features + volume minimums.
 Users select a level with the base price, features, and volume they need and add features/capacity from there.</p>'
     )}}
+    {{ faq("3",
+          "Are discounts available to annual subscribers at any level?", '<p>Yes.
+15% discounts are applied to accounts on annual subscriptions.
+Users who select our Premium subscription level when signing up for the first time receive 20% off future à la carte usage.</p>'
+    )}}
+    {{ faq("4",
+          "Can I add-on your $449/mo Premium level after my initial subscription?", '<p>Yes, this will grant you access to more advanced features like Audit Log, SSO, Private Locations, and Subaccounts.</p>
+           <p>However, adding Premium monitoring at a later date means your account is ineligible for the 20% à la carte discount or higher usage minimums.
+We strongly encourage users anticipating incremental usage to start at the Premium level when first subscribing to lock-in future savings as needs grow.</p>'
+    )}}
+    {{ faq("5",
+          "Do you enable à la carte downgrades as well as upgrades?", '<p>Downgrades must be managed by our <a href="mailto:support@uptime.com">Support staff</a> to protect against system abuse and violations.
+Submit a <a href="https://uptime.com/contact?">support ticket</a> to get started.</p>'
+    )}}
+    {{ faq("6",
+          "Any features not available à la carte via the Subscription Tool?", '<p>Uptime.com subaccounts and Private Monitoring Locations require <a href="mailto:support@uptime.com">Support</a> configuration and aren’t available self-serve at this time.
+Both are set up within 24 business hours of a ticketed request.</p>'
+    )}}
+    {{ faq("7",
+          "What about existing customers on a legacy fixed plan?", '<p>They have the same flexibility and self-serve access that new users have, and can add incremental website monitoring features as their uptime needs grow.</p>'
+    )}}
+    {{ faq("8",
+          "Where can I find the self-serve Subscription Tool?", '<p>It’s easily found within Uptime.com’s website monitoring user panel, under: Billing → Subscription.</p>' )}}
+    <br/><br/>
   </div>
 </div>